NotLugozzi/uCoPy/README.md

 # uCoPy
 ![Build](https://badgen.net/badge/Build/Passing/green?icon=bitcoin-lightning)   ![Language](https://badgen.net/badge/Language/Python/yellow?icon=pypi) ![Win](https://badgen.net/badge/Platform/Windows/cyan?icon=windows) ![Win](https://badgen.net/badge/Platform/MacOS/cyan?icon=apple) ![Win](https://badgen.net/badge/Platform/Linux/cyan)

 Extremely lightweight file transfer utility for windows, linux and (possibly) MacOS.
-Works with threading and batch copying howevery many files as the user wants to. no gui, no bs, everything is contained in a ±4kb python script (it was. exactly 4 kb on the first release).
+Works with threading and batch copying howevery many files as the user wants to. no gui, no bs, everything is contained in a ±4kb python script (it was exactly 4 kb on the first release).
 Supports checksum verification, writing to network drives and deleting source folder (essentially cutting and pasting)

 ----
 Only real requirement is `tqbm`, all other imports are python builtin.
 To install it run: